NEWLY UPDATED: 11/11/14

 *We were initially told by the manufacturer that TruTip™ trees were PVC-free, but this information turned out to be erroneous.
 The trees are indeed constructed of injection-molded PE, but they have PVC cores.
 We do, however, feel that TruTip trees are a safer option than 100% PVC trees.

-NOTE: Any purchase you make from The Soft Landing‘s affiliate links helps support our website, research, and the free content we provide.
+PAID ENDORSEMENT DISCLOSURE: Our articles may contain affiliate links and/or may be sponsored.
+Any purchase you make through our affiliate links helps to support our website, our research, and the free content we provide.

 Latest posts by Alicia (see all)